wessenstam/gts21/cicd/phase3/phase3.rst

 #.
 In the same command line or terminal session run the following two commands ``git config --global user.name "FIRST_NAME LAST_NAME"`` and ``git config --global user.email "MY_NAME@example.com"`` to set the user's name and email address so all the pushes can be identified.

+[RECOMMEND MAKING IT MORE CLEAR THAT THOSE ARE TWO SEPARATE COMMANDS]

 #.
 On your laptop or the Windows Tools VM environment open VC, unless already open, and click **File -> New Window**

    .. figure:: images/3.png

 #.
 In the new Window click **View -> Command Palette** and type ``git clone`` [AND HIT ENTER, OR CLICK ON IT]

 #.
-Paste the earlier copied URl from Gitea's Repo [ARE WE CHOOSING CLONE FROM URL OR GITHUB?]
+Paste the earlier copied URL from Gitea's Repo [ARE WE CHOOSING CLONE FROM URL OR GITHUB?]

    .. figure:: images/5.png

 #.
 Provide the location where to clone the data in from the Gitea Repo in the next screen (**Select Folder**).
-Create a new folder called **github** [WE ALREADY HAVE ONE!], open that folder and click the **Select Repository Location** button.
-[YOU CHOOSE THE FOLDER AND CLICK OK AT THE RIGHT END OF SPECIFYING /root/github/]
+Create a new folder called **github**, open that folder and click the **Select Repository Location** button.

 #.
 This will clone the repo into our development environment.
 In the bottom right corner you will see a message, *Open*, *Open in New Window*, Click the **Open** button